vbianchi/Mentori/README.md

 * **Test File/PDF Reading:** Ask: `"Read the file named 'my_document.txt'"` or `"Read the file named 'research_paper.pdf'"` (assuming these files exist in the task workspace).
 Observe if a warning about length is added for large PDFs.
 * **Test LLM Switching:** Select one model, ask a question.
 Select a different model, ask another question.
 Observe the agent's responses and potentially different styles.
 * **Delete Task:** Click the trash icon (🗑️) next to a task (confirmation required).

+## Known Issues

+* **Agent Cancellation (STOP Button):** The STOP button sends a cancellation request to the agent.
+However, this typically interrupts the agent *between* major steps (like before the next tool use or LLM call) rather than immediately halting a long-running internal process within a tool or LLM.
+* **Markdown Rendering in Chat:** The current Markdown rendering in the chat is basic.
+Complex Markdown or specific edge cases (e.g., underscores in filenames not intended for italics) might not always render as expected.
+Full GFM support via a dedicated library is a future enhancement.
+* **Ollama Token Counts:** Token count reporting (specifically input tokens) for Ollama models can be less precise or consistently available compared to API-based models like Gemini.
+The displayed totals will reflect the information made available by the Ollama integration.

 ## Security Warnings